-Contact a Columbus pedestrian accident lawyer at Babin Law if you've been injured.
-We've won millions for previous clients, and you may be entitled to compensation.
+Contact our Columbus pedestrian accident lawyer at Babin Law, LLC if you’ve been injured.
+We’ve won millions for previous clients, and you may be entitled to compensation.
 Free consultation with no upfront costs.

-The physical, emotional, and financial toll of pedestrian-automobile accidents are enormous, and those lucky enough to survive have to go through a lot, and thus t is only fair for them to demand compensation; the Babin Law firm stands firm with such victims and will do what is possible to help victims.
+The physical, emotional, and financial toll of pedestrian-automobile accidents is enormous, and those lucky enough to survive have to go through a lot, which is why many pursue compensation for their losses.
+Babin Law, LLC stands with victims and assists clients with getting justice and compensation.

-The biggest factor in pedestrian accidents is the sheer disparity between the parties involved, on one hand, you’ve got an unshielded pedestrian, and on the other, there is a vehicle packing enormous momentum.
-In short, the pedestrian is up for a real bad time if the impact is any more serious than a given threshold.
+The biggest factor in pedestrian accidents is the sheer disparity between the parties involved.
+On one hand, you’ve got an unshielded pedestrian, and on the other, there is a vehicle packing enormous momentum.
+In short, the pedestrian is at a disadvantage in an accident involving a vehicle.

 The death toll in pedestrian accidents is staggering enough to make it a serious issue for anyone, and if someone does survive the impact, there is a huge ordeal waiting for them at the other end, i.e. medical expenses, therapy, financial drains, emotional issues, and of course, the physical toll of the event.